mthorrell/gbnet/README.md

 pip install gbnet
 ```

 Using a virtual environment or conda environment is recommended.
-If you run into build / wheel issues for these dependencies, install them first following their platform-specific instructions, then install `gbnet`.
+If you run into build / wheel issues for key dependencies (PyTorch, XGBoost, LightGBM), install them first following their platform-specific instructions, then install `gbnet`.

 ---

-## Quick Start: XGBoost as a PyTorch Module
+## Quick Start: GBMs as PyTorch Modules

-Basic pattern: treat `XGBModule` as a PyTorch `nn.Module`, use any PyTorch loss, and call `gb_step()` to advance the boosted model.
+**Basic pattern**: treat `XGBModule` or `LGBModule` each as a PyTorch `nn.Module`, build the rest of your model architecture using Pytorch, and call `gb_step()` during training to advance the boosted model.
+Updating PyTorch components follows its usual `step()` logic.

 ```python
 import numpy as np